Foundation

 Through methods such as developing religion in order to control the hearts of mobs from other worlds, and creating sophisticated trading systems on which worlds started to rely too much on, the Foundation's power among the worlds around it and its esteem around the Galaxy grew by the day.
 Since the very best scientists from the old empire were attracted and placed on the two Foundations, the level of our Foundation or the "First Foundation" easily surpassed its neighbors and soon the empire itself.

-However, in the second book, a mutant ruler named going by the name of “The Mule” has destroyed Seldon’s plans.
+However, in the second book, a mutant ruler named going by the name of "The Mule" has destroyed Seldon's plans.
 This mutant has great powers – particularly his ability to persuade.
-Without having to use With little much effort, The Mule easily defeated defeats one of the Foundations -- and sets his eyes upon the empire.
+Without having to use with little much effort, The Mule easily defeats one of the Foundations -- and sets his eyes upon the empire.

-The Foundation was ruled by tyrany as well, the leader being given his power not by through election, but instead by by virtue of his father being the mayor.
-The last leader of this foundation Foundation was week weak and soft, and surrendered easily under the force of the The Mule.
+The Foundation was ruled by tyranny as well, the leader being given his power not by through election, but instead by by virtue of his father being the mayor.
+The last leader of this foundation Foundation was weak and soft, and surrendered easily under the force of the The Mule.
 The Second Foundation seemed to be the biggest hope of the First Foundationers.
-Amongst the First Foundation, only three worlds were still resisting the Mule’s control, all independent trading worlds which had supposedly rebelled and were exiled by the First Foundation.
-Two men and one women set of to the original empire’s capital Trantor, with the task of finding the Second Foundation, and saving the First Foundation as well as the Seldon Plan
+Amongst the First Foundation, only three worlds were still resisting the Mule's control, all independent trading worlds which had supposedly rebelled and were exiled by the First Foundation.
+Two men and one women set of to the original empire's capital Trantor, with the task of finding the Second Foundation, and saving the First Foundation as well as the Seldon Plan.

 The series itself experienced huge ups and downs.
-When the first three books were published, they formed the Foundation Trilogy and in the 1950s weren’t exactually the most famous trilogy.
-However, a publishing company found the trilogy, throught it was interesting and compiled it into one hardback book.
+When the first three books were published, they formed the Foundation Trilogy and in the 1950s weren't exactly the most famous trilogy.
+However, a publishing company found the trilogy, thought it was interesting and compiled it into one hardback book.
 After publishing the series through this publisher, the book became famous almost instantly and was a huge hit.
-Since the author had already moved on, he did not want to spend time writing this series anymore, and was caught by suprise when suddenly huge amounts of fans started requesting for new books of the series.
+Since the author had already moved on, he did not want to spend time writing this series anymore, and was caught by surprise when suddenly huge amounts of fans started requesting for new books of the series.

 Finally, under both pressure by the publisher and readers, he picked up his pen and started to continue the series almost 30 years after the first book of the trilogy was published.